Otto Bache: Biography

 He was named a Commander in the Order of the Dannebrog and later was awarded the Dannebrogordenens Hæderstegn.

 He received early recognition as a portrait painter but he also showed great interest in painting animal motifs, gradually also turning to genre works and history painting.

+In 1880 Bache became a professor, and then the director of The Royal Danish Academy of Fine Arts between the years of 1890–1892, 1896–1899, 1905–1906 before being succeeded by Vilhelm Bissen in 1906.

+He was the father of lawyer Niels Haagensen Bache.